nixys/nxs-data-anonymizer/README.md

 ##### CI/CD variables

-This section contains a description for CI/CD variables used in GitLab CI job samples above.
+This section contains a description of CI/CD variables used in GitLab CI job samples above.

 ###### General